dimag0g/nios_duino/README.md

 3. Run Qsys tool and open nios_sdram.qsys.
 Remove EPCS controller if you don't have the serial flash chip or don't plan to use it as software storage.
+If you do, you will need to change the CPU reset location from EPCS to RAM.
 Generate the HDL (and the symbol, if you plan to use graphical schematic editor).